arcus-azure/arcus/community/blog/2020-08-Announcing-Arcus-Scripting-v0.1/README.md

 ## Azure Key Vault

-Another module we created, was specifically designed to collect functionality related to the Azure Key Vault.
+The next module has been specifically designed to gather functionality related to the Azure Key Vault.
 We figured there's a lot of extra functionality that can be useful during interacting with this Azure resource.

 The `Arcus.Scripting.KeyVault` PowerShell module contains now only two functions: `Get-AzKeyVaultAccessPolicies` and `Set-AzKeyVaultSecretFromFile` but is for sure going to expand in more functionality.